textX/textX/docs/scoping.md

 ## Technical aspects and implementation details

-The scope providers are python callables accepting `obj, attr, obj_ref`:
+The scope providers are Python callables accepting `obj, attr, obj_ref`:

  * `obj`     : the object representing the start of the search (e.g., a rule, like`MyAttribute` in the example above, or the model)